 IP Subnet Mask.
-The IP subnet mask used by the Internet (WAN) port of the router.
+The IP subnet mask that the Internet (WAN) port of the router uses.

 Domain Name Server.
-The Domain Name Server addresses used by the router.
+The Domain Name Server addresses that the router uses.
 A Domain Name Server translates human-language URLs such as www.netgear.com into IP addresses.

-Statistics Button
+Show Statistics Button